-The Tuncurry Recycled Water Scheme involves further treating effluent from the Hallidays Point Sewerage Treatment Plant at a new Recycled Water Treatment Plant that has been constructed in Grey Gum Road, Tuncurry.
+The Tuncurry Recycled Water Scheme involves further treating effluent from the Hallidays Point Sewerage Treatment Plant at a new Recycled Water Treatment Plant constructed in Grey Gum Road, Tuncurry.

 The recycled water is used to irrigate the golf course, sports fields and open spaces in Tuncurry.
 Previously these areas used mainly groundwater for irrigation - along with a small amount of town water.

 As well as reducing the extraction of groundwater for irrigation, the scheme provides MidCoast Water with a beneficial way of reusing treated effluent from the Hallidays Point Plant.